Luiserebii/Maximum-Solidity-Environment/README.md

   * **Codecov** - Codecov provides highly integrated tools to group, merge, archive, and compare coverage reports. [https://codecov.io/](https://codecov.io/)
   * **LGTM** - A code analysis platform for finding zero-days and preventing critical vulnerabilities. [https://lgtm.com/](https://lgtm.com/)

+## Overview:

+To set this up in your own repo without going through the step-by-step process below, this section is for you!

 ## Step-by-step:

 ### Core: Truffle, Ganache, and npm